Least squares after model selection in high-dimensional sparse models: Performance of post-model selection estimators with a generic model selector

 \end{theorem}

-Three implications of Theorem \ref{Thm:2StepMain} are worth noting.
-First, the bounds on the prediction norm stated in Theorem \ref{Thm:2StepMain} apply to the {ols} estimator on the components selected by any first-step estimator $\widehat\beta$, provided we can bound both the rate of convergence $\| \widehat\beta-\beta_0 \|_{2,n}$ of the first-step estimator and $\widehat m$, the number of wrong regressors selected by the model selector.
-Second, note that if the selected model contains the true model, $T \subseteq \widehat T$, then we have $(B_n)_+\wedge(C_n)_+=C_n =0$, and $B_n$ does not affect the rate at all, and the performance of the second-step estimator is determined by the sparsity $\widehat m$ of the first-step estimator, which controls the magnitude of the empirical errors.
-Otherwise, if the selected model fails to contain the true model, that is, $T \not\subseteq \widehat T$, the performance of the second-step estimator is determined by both the sparsity $\widehat m$ and the minimum between $B_n$ and $C_n$.
-The quantity $B_n$ measures the in-sample loss-of-fit induced by the first-step estimator relative to the ``true" parameter value $\beta_0$, and $C_n$ measures the in-sample loss-of-fit induced by truncating the ``true" parameter $\beta_0$ outside the selected model $\widehat T$.
+Three implications of Theorem~\ref{Thm:2StepMain} are worth noting.
+First, the bounds on the prediction norm stated in Theorem~\ref{Thm:2StepMain} apply to the {OLS} estimator on the components selected by any first-step estimator $\widehat\beta$, provided that we can bound both $\| \widehat\beta-\beta_0 \|_{2,n}$, the rate of convergence of the first-step estimator, and $\widehat m$, the number of incorrect regressors selected by the model selector.
+Second, note that if the selected model contains the true model, $T \subseteq\widehat T$, then we have $(B_n)_+\wedge(C_n)_+=C_n =0$.
+In that case, $B_n$ has no affect on the rate, and the performance of the second-step estimator is determined by the sparsity $\widehat m$ of the first-step estimator, which controls the magnitude of the empirical errors.
+Otherwise, if the selected model fails to contain the true model (i.e., $T \not\subseteq\widehat T$), then the performance of the second-step estimator is determined by both the sparsity $\widehat m$ and the minimum between $B_n$ and $C_n$.
+The quantity $B_n$ measures the in-sample loss of fit induced by the first-step estimator relative to the ``true'' parameter value $\beta_0$, and $C_n$ measures the in-sample loss of fit induced by truncating the ``true'' parameter $\beta_0$ outside the selected model $\widehat T$.

-The proof of Theorem \ref{Thm:2StepMain} relies on the sparsity-based control of the empirical error provided by the following lemma.
+The proof of Theorem~\ref{Thm:2StepMain} relies on the sparsity-based control of the empirical error provided by the following lemma. \begin{lemma}[(Sparsity-based control of empirical error)] Suppose that Condition \textup{\hyperref[conm]{M}} holds.